Baked Ziti with Rigatoni (Creamy, Cheesy Family Dinner Recipe)

 Step 3 – Brown the Meats

 Heat a large Dutch oven over medium-high heat.
-Add 1 tbsp olive oil if your sausage is lean.
+Add 1 tablespoon olive oil if your sausage is lean.
 Add ½ lb ground beef, ½ lb hot Italian sausage, and ½ lb mild Italian sausage.

 Spread the meat into an even layer and let it brown undisturbed for 2–3 minutes.
 Break it up and cook until no pink remains, about 6–8 minutes total.